advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuthFailures.md

 View the full article on how to correct this [**here**](./AADAuth-EnableImplicitOAuth.md).

+<a name="other-failures"></a>
 ## Other Common Failures

 Some failures are a little more difficult to detect because the app will simply seem to silently fail to sign in, rather than redirecting to an error page with a helpful error message.
-You might need to use a web debugging proxy such as Fiddler or Charles to identify what request is failing.
+You might need to use a web debugging proxy such as [Fiddler](http://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) to identify what request is failing.
 The error message can sometimes be buried in an HTTP response that appears successful, such as in a response where the body is an HTML page with an error message hidden somewhere on the page.

 ### No CORS